Forricide/still-feel-alive/Chapter 3.md

 Peace.

 She gets up from the couch and looks around.
 A small painting hangs from one wall.
-In the middle is a quote: *I have always imagined that Paradise will be a kind of library.* Its background is a blurred face, greyscale, regal.
+In the middle is a quote, in milky-white cursive:

+*I have always imagined that Paradise will be a kind of library.*

+Its background is a blurred face, greyscale, regal.
+It doesn't quite fit, scratched glass and chipped border out of place on the pristine wall, but it gives the room some character.

 The couch below it, across from the one she was sleeping on, looks expensive but unused.
 In fact, the entire room - an apartment, it seems - hardly gives off the feeling of being lived in. *It's so clean*.
 It's not even decorated; other than the single painting, the walls are bare, and even the miniature kitchen counter has nothing on it.